Chase-William/WindowImageStreamer/README.md

 # WindowImageStreamer

-A simple window streaming library for windows machines.
+A simple window bitmap streaming library for windows machines.
+Simply provide a handle to a window and start requesting bitmaps!

 ## Example Usage #1